Your Gut Is Talking to You (And It's Not Just About Food): The Gut-Brain Connection and Mental Health

 Here's what researchers know:

-The gut microbiome—trillions of bacteria, fungi, and viruses living in your intestines—plays a big role in producing neurotransmitters like GABA and dopamine.
+The gut microbiome (trillions of bacteria, fungi, and viruses living in your intestines) helps produce and regulate neurotransmitters like GABA and dopamine.

-These microbes influence not just digestion, but also stress response, immune function, sleep quality, and even memory and decision-making.
+These microbes influence not just digestion, but also stress response, immune function, and sleep quality.

-Inflammation in the gut has been linked to symptoms of depression and anxiety [1,2].
+Inflammation in the gut has been linked to symptoms of depression and anxiety (Carabotti et al., 2015; Foster & McVey Neufeld, 2013).

 What hurts the gut (and our mood)?